-The site is located on the western side of Summerhouse Lane and currently forms part of an Industrial Business Area within the Coppermill Lock Conservation Area.
+The site is located on the western side of Summerhouse Lane within the Coppermill Lock Conservation Area.
 It lies in close proximity to a number of historic structures and falls within the proposed Colne Valley Archaeological Priority Zone.
 The Council has approved proposals for residential and mixed use development on this site.
-The Council will support the development of a residential led mixed use residential led development at this site.

-POLICY SA 13 14: Royal Quay, Summerhouse Lane
+POLICY SA 13: Royal Quay, Summerhouse Lane

-Proposals for residential development should meet the following criteria: The Council will ensure the site is developed in accordance with the following principles to be consistent with the approved schemes.
-Provision of up to x residential units;
+The Council will ensure the site is developed in accordance with the broad parameters approved schemes.